 Why is a 401(k) a bad idea?
 Why don’t rich people use them?
 And seriously, are they worthy of being called a scam?

+Plus, you’ll have to pay hefty fees to the folks on Wall Street.
 Yes, they’ll collect between 1-3% in fees from you every single year.
-That will be estimated $138,336 over your lifetime.
+That will be an estimated $138,336 over your lifetime.
+Yikes.

 Do you really want to roll the dice on what tax rate you’ll pay at retirement when today’s rates are some of the lowest in the past 100 years?